MatheusRabetti/matheusrabetti.github.io/_pages/about.md

 * Building Relationship and Mapping Marketing Actions for Data Science Projects Prioritization
 * Leading conversion rate prediction model for digital channels early performance comparison (Survival Analysis)
 * Started Data Science Project Kick-off Meeting and Documentation (objective, action, impact, stakeholders)
-* Segment Discovery of users with higher LTV increment after being impacted by Marketing campaigns that would convert only if targeted by the campaigns (Invidual Treatment Effect - Uplift Modeling)
+* Segment Discovery of users with higher LTV increment after being impacted by Marketing campaigns that would convert only if targeted by the campaigns (Individual Treatment Effect - Uplift Modeling)
-* Build reliable, precise and faster A/B tests with variance reduction (CUPED), bias correction (CUPED / Diff and Diff), indentifiyng novelty or primacy effects, and randomization unit correction (Linear Mixed Model).
+* Build reliable, precise and faster A/B tests with variance reduction (CUPED), bias correction (CUPED / Diff and Diff), identifying novelty or primacy effects, randomization unit correction (Linear Mixed Model), and Bayesian Inference.
 * Moving the company culture of decision making based on correlation studies to causality analysis (instrumental variables, propensity score matching, mediation modeling, regression discontinuity, causal diagrams, and others causal inference methods)

 #### @Uber

-* Methods for geo experimentation: Bayesian Hierarquical Time Series (Causal Impact), Synthetic Control, Matching Similar Cities and Regions for geo experimentation
+* Methods for geo experimentation: Bayesian Hierarchical Time Series (Causal Impact), Synthetic Control, Matching Similar Cities and Regions for geo experimentation
 * Market Saturation, Total Addressable Market and Opportunity Size for Engagement, Churn and Acquisition segments
 * Marketing and Incentives Impact in Acquisition Metrics - short and long term impact inference.
 * LAtam POC for Marketing Incrementality Tests & Measurement Methodology
 * Measuring Offline and Brand Campaigns Business Impact
-* Marketing Business Results Report sent monthly for key stakeholers
+* Marketing Business Results Report sent monthly for key stakeholders
 * Interviewing marketing data analysts

 #### @Globo.com - largest media company in Latin America

 * Daily business insights giving guidance for product changes (working along a software engineer and a designer)
 * Implemented a churn prediction model to anticipate this decision and make actions to retain the customer.
+* User Path Navigation with Markov Chain
 * Building the metrics and the statistical environment on A/B platform.
 * Formulating success metrics for quality of experience on player, estimating marginal effects of these metrics on engagement and using the estimates on how to prioritize what metric to act on.
 * Computer Vision for predicting when the video credits start